 Palladia (toceranib phosphate) targets receptors on certain cancer cells, which results in direct cell death.
 It also targets receptors associated with blood vessel formation, causing indirect cancer cell death by starving the tumor of its blood supply.
 This treatment is given as a pill at home and requires close monitoring of lab work.
 Palladia is FDA approved for the treatment of Mast Cell Tumors in dogs and may have a role in treatment for other cancers.

 Cancer evades the immune system, allowing the tumor cells to grow unchecked.
 Immunotherapy uses the body's immune system to fight cancer by either stimulating the immune system to attack cancer cells, or providing the immune system with what it needs to fight cancer, such as antibodies.
-We offer immunotherapy options, including canine melanoma vaccine.
+We offer the Oncept Canine Melanoma Vaccine and may discuss additional immunotherapy treatment options on a case-by-case basis.

 Radiation therapy uses high-energy particles or waves to destroy or damage cancer cells.
 One of the most common treatments for cancer, radiation therapy can be given alone or used with other treatments, such as surgery or chemotherapy.
 At Care Center, we can provide whatever type of radiation therapy is best to treat your pet’s cancer.